-Extra Care Housing37
+Extra Care Housing

 New forms of sheltered housing and retirement housing have been pioneered in recent years, to cater for older people who are becoming more frail and less able to do everything for themselves.
 Extra Care Housing is housing designed with the needs of frailer older people in mind and with varying levels of care and support available on site.
 People who live in Extra Care Housing have their own self-contained homes, their own front doors and a legal right to occupy the property.
 Extra Care Housing is also known as very or enhanced sheltered housing, assisted living, or simply as 'housing with care'.
 It comes in many built forms, including blocks of flats, bungalow estates and retirement villages.
 It is a popular choice among older people because it can sometimes provide an alternative to a care home.
 In addition to the communal facilities often found in sheltered housing (residents' lounge, guest suite, laundry), Extra Care often includes a restaurant or dining room, health & fitness facilities, hobby rooms and even computer rooms.
 Domestic support and personal care are available, usually provided by on-site staff.
 Properties can be rented, owned or part owned/part rented.
-There is a limited (though areas overlap
+There is a limited (though increasing) amount of Extra Care Housing in most areas and most providers set eligibility criteria which prospective residents have to meet.